matheeshan-sivalingam/sudoku-solution-validator/README.md

 ## Introduction
-For this lab, we were tasked to design a multithreaded application that determines whether the solution to a Sudoku puzzle is valid.
+For this lab, we were tasked to design a multithreaded application that determines whether the solution to a sudoku puzzle is valid.
 A sudoku solver algorithm was first implemented to solve the sudoku puzzle written on Lab3 puzzle.txt.
 This algorithm did not use threading to solve the puzzle however a multithreaded approach was implemented when validating the solution.